smileindex/smileindex/README.md

 Features on the website.

-1. Each site will have a custom QR code. *(You can pay more to customize the code).*
+1. Each sign will have a custom QR code. *(You can pay more to customize the code).*
 2. Icon attribution.
 This device will go viral and will be interesting to see how it spreads.
 3. Demographics querying.
 4. A list of identified people and their photos.
 5. A way to identify yourself.
-6. Order a sign for your or someone else.
+6. Order a sign for you or someone else.

 ---